dart-lang/language/working/augmentation-libraries/feature-specification.md

     it is allowed.

-*   **Augmenting a variable with a variable:** Augmenting a variable with a variable only alters its initializer, metadata, or doc comments.
-External and abstract variables cannot augment their initializer, since there is no initializer expression to augment.
+*   **Augmenting a variable with a variable:** Augmenting a variable with a variable only alters its initializer, metadata, or doc comments. *As usual, external and abstract variables cannot augment their initializing expression, since it does not exist.*

     Augmenting initializer expressions replace the augmented initializer.
 The augmenting initializer may use an `augmented` expression which executes the